basiralab/GNN-CB/README.md

 # GNN-CB: A Graph Neural Network Competition Benchmark

 Welcome to the official repository for the paper **"GNN-CB: A Graph Neural Network Competition Benchmark for Human and LLM Evaluation"**.
 GNN-CB is the **first competition-based benchmark** designed to evaluate both humans and large language models (LLMs) on graph neural network (GNN) coding tasks under controlled, reproducible competition settings.
+The Leaderboard and full competition details and results are available at:
 [GNN-CB](https://basiralab.github.io/GNN-CB/).